GWR 6000 Class: Further developments

-No. 6014 was partially streamlined in March 1935 with a hemispherical smokebox door, continuous splashers, straight nameplate and a swept-back cab front.
-However, the appendages were soon removed, with the exception of the cab.
+No. 6014 King Henry VII was partially streamlined in March 1935 with a hemispherical smokebox door, continuous splashers, straight nameplate, smooth running plate and a swept-back cab front, which was carried out so that the GWR would have a streamlined locomotive to promote against the upcoming Gresley A4 Pacifics.
+This was designed more for aesthetics rather than speed however, and would only give the most basic improvements in aerodynamics.
+The appendages were soon removed sometime prior to January 1943, with the exception of the cab which would be retained on the locomotive until 1953.

 The class proved to be capable and reliable when using the high-calorific South Wales steam coal, on which the GWR had always relied for its good locomotive performance.
 However, during the 1948 locomotive exchanges, King Henry VI performed disappointingly using Yorkshire coal, despite demonstrating the 4-6-0 type's unique sure-footedness when climbing out of Kings Cross, where pacific types were apt to slip alarmingly.

 As originally built the class had a Swindon superheater with an area of 313 sqft.
 However, in 1947 experiments were undertaken with a four-row high-degree superheater in No. 6022 King Edward III.
 As a result, the four-row superheaters were fitted to the whole class, and modifications were also made to the draughting arrangement, using No. 6001 King Edward VII as a test-bed.
 From September 1955, double blast-pipes and chimneys were fitted, initially to No. 6015 King Richard III.
 Following successful testing the whole of the class was subsequently modified and, as a result, their final years in British Railways ownership saw the very best of their performance, particularly on the steep South Devon Banks at Dainton, Rattery, and Hemerdon.